In order to use the features of the Chat SDK in your client apps, a

 - Save the user ID along with the issued access token to your persistent storage which is securely managed.

 - When the user attempts to log in to the Sendbird application, load the user ID and access token from the storage, and then pass them to the

 - Periodically replacing the user's access token is recommended to protect the account.

-Note: From Settings > Application > Security > Access token permission setting in your dashboard, you are able to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.
+Note: Go to Settings > Application > Security > Access token permission on your dashboard to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.

 Note: For security reasons, you can also use a session token when a user logs in to Sendbird server instead of an access token.
 Go to the Access token vs. Session token section from the Chat API guide to learn more.

 A user should be disconnected from Sendbird server when they no longer need to receive messages from an online state.
 However, the user will still receive push notifications for new messages from group channels they've joined.